Our advice on costumes

 2

-The shoulders must break cleanly and angularly: no folds, and a seam at the top of the sleeve right where your shoulder naturally breaks.
+The shoulders should break cleanly and angularly: no creases, and a seam at the top of the sleeve right where your shoulder naturally breaks.

 navy blue suit jacket